autorope/donkeycar/README.md

 ### Create a predictor for the route.

-train predictors from recorded data
+Train predictors from recorded data

 ```
 python manage.py train --indir  <indir path>